OleksiiKachan/xml-and-js/module-02/assignments/assignment_HARDI.md

 ![image info](../assets/final.png)

 Ans2:
 There are no special characters used in the file.
-But CDATA is used to breaklines in between the texts and arranhe the text in proper formate.
+But CDATA is used to breaklines in between the texts and arrange the text in proper formate.
 User can easily read it.

 Ans4:
 The first line in the document showing the version and encoding type is the prolog as well as the comments added are the part of prolog.